United Repair Services: Your Comprehensive Resource

 2. Insurance standing — General liability coverage at a minimum; trade-specific requirements (such as surety bonding for contractors in states that mandate it) are verified against the applicable state statute.
 The baseline standards applied are described at national repair contractor insurance standards.

-3. Trade category alignment — The provider's documented scope of work must match at least one repair service category listed in the repair service categories — US national index.
+3. Trade category alignment — The provider's documented scope of work must match at least one repair service category verified in the repair service categories — US national index.
 Providers whose primary business is installation-only (not repair) are excluded.

 4. Complaint and disciplinary record check — State licensing board disciplinary history and, where available, trade association standing.
 Providers with unresolved formal sanctions are excluded until the sanction is resolved and documented.

 The credentialing framework applied across these checkpoints is detailed at authority industries credentialing criteria.
-Entries are subject to periodic re-verification; a provider that lapses a license or loses a certification is removed from active listings until standing is restored.
+Entries are subject to periodic re-verification; a provider that lapses a license or loses a certification is removed from active providers until standing is restored.
 The data accuracy policy governing this process is published at authority industries data accuracy policy.

 Geographic coverage

-This directory operates at national scope, covering all 50 US states and the District of Columbia.
+This provider network operates at national scope, covering all 50 US states and the District of Columbia.
 Because licensing requirements differ substantially by state — 43 states require a contractor license for general construction work, while others regulate only specific trades — entries are tagged with the states in which a provider holds active authorization.
 A provider licensed in Texas but not in Oklahoma will not appear in Oklahoma search results, regardless of whether the provider physically operates near the state line.